ironsheep/P2-mult-servo-exerciser/RotaryEnc.md

 | <PRE>rate() : currRate</PRE> | Return {currPosn} the current quadEncoder position N where N=[-n < 0 < n] |
 | <PRE>position() : currPosn</PRE> | Return {currRate} the current quadEncoder steps since last rotation N where N=[0-n] |

 **NOTE:** this object uses 4 smart pins for the quad position decoding.
-Two connected to the rotary encoder track current position, while two additional pins (at lower pin number -1 -and -2, connected to the same two inputs) which track the velocity of the rotation.
+Two connected to the rotary encoder which track current position, while two additional pins (at lower pin number -1 -and -2, are connected to the same two inputs) which track the velocity of the rotation.
 The 5th pin then senses the button press events.

 ## The Object Source Code